AlirioLau/metalkit.github.io/_posts/2016-02-29-using-metalkit-part-7.markdown

 ---
 published: true
 title: Using MetalKit part 7
+summary: Transient vs non-transient Metal objects.
+Making sure all the Metal objects are reused in multiple draw calls except for the command buffers and encoders.
+Creating a utilities class for separating responsibilities the view controller should not have.
 layout: post
 ---
 One of our readers contacted me about an apparently weird behavior he was seeing: when running the code from our tutorial the `MTLLibrary` returned nil after a few hundred draw calls.
 That made me realize I was not taking into consideration the fact that some of the `Metal` objects are transient and some are not, according to the [Metal documentation](http://apple.co/1KPOIsX).
 Thanks __Mike__ for bringing this to my attention!